Now you have my top five foods for better memory to eat your way to genius.Food for Thought…

 One of the most common areas patients tell me they would like to improve is their memory and mental acuteness.
 The fact that you are reading this article tells me you are already pretty sharp.

-For this article, however, we are going straight to the source…FOOD.
+For this article, however, we are going straight to the source…FOODS, brain healing foods for better focus and memory.

 Here are my top five favorite memory foods for a healthy, happy brain.